-THREE EXTRA CREDIT OPTIONS (maximum of 9 to 11 points from a combination below): You may earn extra credit through optional exercises, documented museum/site visits and short in-class presentations.
+THREE EXTRA CREDIT OPTIONS (maximum of 9 to 11 points from a combination below):

+You may earn extra credit through optional exercises, documented museum/site visits and short in-class presentations.
 Extra credit added to your final average from a combination of the options listed below has a maximum value of 11 points depending on the combination selected and the grade received.

-Option 1 Museum or Area or Site Visit.
+Option 1: Museum or Area or Site Visit (see exercises 2 and 3).